 By changing the reaction conditions, it is possible to influence the conditions for the formation of defects, which, in turn, affects the ratio of Eu²⁺ : Eu³⁺ in the material, allowing the creation of particles suitable for specific medical tasks.
 For example, during ultrasonic synthesis, interstitial fluorine ions are formed in the structure of nanoparticles, which affect their luminescence and make the material more effective.

 Although the technology still requires preclinical and clinical trials, its potential is enormous.
-According to scientists, the next step in the project will be to obtain a patent for the method of creating phosphors with an adjustable emission wavelength for various photosensitizers.
+According to scientists, the next stage of work on the project will be the registration of a patent for a method for creating phosphors with an adjustable emission wavelength for various photosensitizers.
 In addition, the possibility of using this material in radiography is being studied.

 The research results are presented in the scientific journal «Journal of Luminescence».
-The study was conducted within the framework of the federal program «Priority-2030» and the national project «Youth and Children».
+The research was conducted within the framework of the federal program «Priority-2030» and the national project «Youth and Children».

 Unique developments of «Medtech»: from spinal implants to early diagnosis of mental disorders

-Metiz is improving bionic prostheses, offering users personalization and reliability
+The company Metiz improves bionic prostheses, offering users personalization and reliability